 Will I owe money if I withdraw from a College Credit Plus course?

-The state has determined that if a student withdraws prior to the 15th calendar day of the start of the semester (or part-of-term), there will be no monies owed on the part of the student and/or parent.
+The state has determined that if a student withdraws by the 14th calendar day of the start of the semester (or part-of-term), there will be no monies owed on the part of the student and/or parent.
 If the student withdraws on the 15th day or after, the school district may require payment in full.